Run with Flat Feet

 Some elite runners out there with flat feet are Haile Gebrselassie, Alan Webb, and Said Aouita.

-Causes of Pain with Running
+Do Flat Feet Cause Pain with Running

 Pain can occur in someone with flat feet.
 However, the issue isn’t due to your feet themselves but from over-pronation.
 As I said before pronation is normal in the running gait cycle.
 What it means is that normally during a run (or walk) your foot will roll in slightly to absorb impact.